abhijeet-shankar/Car-Model-Detection/README.md

 # Car-Model-Detection

 Car Model Detection using ResNet50.
 This is a Python project that uses transfer learning with the ResNet50 model to detect the brand of cars.
-The project is built with Flask as the front-end framework.
+The frontend of the project is a web-based application built on Flask .

 ## About the Model